RichardPinecone/BigFish-U1-Python-SDK/README.md

 > SP is for security and Network(TCP/IP) protocols<br>
 > AP is used for application and currently micropython is running on it.<br>

-The hardware Mailbox and Share RAM are used to commnunication between CP/AP and SP/AP.<br>
+The hardware Mailbox and Share RAM are used to data transfer between CP/AP and SP/AP.<br>

 U1 Supports:<br>
 - 2M internal flash and 1M RAM.